Kind Hearts and Coronets: Themes

 The British Film Institute see Kind Hearts and Coronets as "less sentimental" than many of the other Ealing films.
 Along with The Man in the White Suit (1951) and The Ladykillers (1955), Kind Hearts and Coronets "unleash[es] transgressive nightmares, fables of subversive, maverick masculine obsession and action, where the repressed and vengeful bubble up to the surface and lead to a resolutions which were only just contained in the moral strictures permissible in (Balcon's) Ealing cinema at the time".

-The film historian Sarah Street identifies the theme of sexual repression running through the film, shown with Louis' relationship with the manipulative Sibella.
+The film historian Sarah Street identifies the theme of sexual repression running through the film, shown with Louis's relationship with the manipulative Sibella.
 The historian Ross McKibbin sees the film as a "sustained satire" in its portrayal of the upper classes, partly because of the intended absurdity of the D'Ascoyne family being portrayed by Guinness.
 "Lady Clara Vere de Vere", the poem from which the film's title derived, concerns class tensions surrounding love between classes.

 Release and reception

 Kind Hearts and Coronets premiered in London on 13 June 1949.
-When the film was released in the US the following year, it was edited to satisfy the Hays Office Production Code.
+In France, the film was released in 1950, selling 1,310,205 tickets.
+When the film was released in the US in 1950, it was edited to satisfy the Hays Code.
 A new ending was added, showing Louis's memoirs being discovered before he can retrieve them; the dialogue between Louis and Sibella was altered to play down their adultery; derogatory lines aimed at the Reverend Henry D'Ascoyne were deleted; and in the nursery rhyme "Eeny, meeny, miny, moe", "sailor" replaced the word "nigger".
 The American version is six minutes shorter than the British original.

 Kind Hearts and Coronets received a warm reception from the critics.
 Although they thought the film slightly too long, the critic for The Manchester Guardian thought that overall it was very enjoyable "because of the light satirical touch with which mass-murder is handled, ... words are so seldom treated with any respect in the cinema".
 Bosley Crowther, the critic for The New York Times, called the film a "delicious little satire on Edwardian manners and morals", while the unnamed reviewer for Time called it "one of the best films of the year".